Welcome back for another installment of Ask TON. Here’s our latest question:

 To answer the second part of your question, it’s best to fact-check your story before you send it to your editor.
 You always want the first draft to be your best effort, and double-checking the information in your story will help make sure it is.
 And of course if there is an error in your draft, it’s much better if you find it and correct it, rather than your editor discovering it.

 Science staff writer Yudhijit Bhattacharjee:

 When I file my first drafts, I leave lots of TKs and CKs in, but those relate to details like the affiliation of a source or the year in which something happened.
 I tend to fact-check the broader concepts and sequence of events as I am writing.
 That’s because the article just would not work the way I might have conceived it if those broader facts turn out to be incorrect.
-This is of course common sensical to some extent.
-But I want to point it out anyway because by facts aren’t just the details of spelling, place, date and definitions but higher-level relationships between concepts, arguments and themes in the story.
+This is of course commonsensical to some extent.
+But I want to point it out anyway because facts aren’t just the details of spelling, place, date, and definitions—but higher-level relationships between concepts, arguments, and themes in the story.